James Chuter-Ede, Baron Chuter-Ede1

 Last Edited=30 Mar 2007

-Sir William Gibson Haig Clark, Baron Clark of Kempston was born on 18 October 1917.2 He was the son of Hugh Clark.2 He married Irene Dorothy Dawson Rands, daughter of Edward Francis Rands, in 1944.2 He died on 4 October 2004 at age 86.1
+William Gibson Haig Clark, Baron Clark of Kempston was born on 18 October 1917.2 He was the son of Hugh Clark.2 He married Irene Dorothy Dawson Rands, daughter of Edward Francis Rands, in 1944.2 He died on 4 October 2004 at age 86.1

-Sir William Gibson Haig Clark, Baron Clark of Kempston gained the rank of Major in 1941 in the service of the British Army.2 He was registered as a Member, Chartered Association of Certified Accountants (A.C.A.) in 1941.2 He fought in the Second World War between 1941 and 1946.2 He held the office of Member of Parliament (M.P.)
+He gained the rank of Major in 1941 in the British Army.2 He was registered as a Member, Chartered Association of Certified Accountants (A.C.A.) in 1941.2 He fought in the Second World War between 1941 and 1946.2 He held the office of Member of Parliament (M.P.)
 (Conservative) for Nottingham South between 1959 and 1966.2 He held the office of Member of Parliament (M.P.)
 (Conservative) for East Surrey between 1970 and 1974.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Croydon South between 1974 and 1992.2 He was invested as a Knight in 1980.3 He became a Freeman of the City of London in 1987.2 He was decorated with the Grand Gold Cross of Austria in 1989.2 He was invested as a Privy Counsellor (P.C.) in 1990.2 He was created Baron Clark of Kempston, of Kempston in the County of Bedfordshire [U.K. Life Peer] on 21 July 1992.1 He was decorated with the Grand Decoration of Honour of Austria (in Gold with Star) in 1994.2 He lived in 2003 at The Clock House, Box End, Bedford, Bedfordshire, England.2
+(Conservative) for Croydon South between 1974 and 1992.2 He was appointed Knight in 1980.3 He became a Freeman of the City of London in 1987.2 He was awarded the Grand Gold Cross of Austria in 1989.2 He was appointed Privy Counsellor (P.C.) in 1990.2 He was created Baron Clark of Kempston, of Kempston in the County of Bedfordshire [U.K. Life Peer] on 21 July 1992.1 He was awarded the Grand Decoration of Honour of Austria in 1994 in Gold with Star.2 He lived in 2003 at The Clock House, Box End, Bedford, Bedfordshire, EnglandG.2

 Citations